Why Stopped Vehicles Pose a Major Threat to Drivers in Colorado

 “This study identifies a part of the road safety equation that doesn’t get much attention, despite the size of the problem,” Zuby said.

-How a Denver Car Accident Lawyer Can Help
+Speak with a Denver Car Accident Lawyer at Levine Law Today

 Our lawyers are pleased to serve clients throughout Colorado, including in Denver, Colorado Springs, Ft.
 Collins and Loveland.
 Call us at 303-333-8000 or contact us online to speak with a Denver car accident lawyer.